tejada7/Java-Certification/OCP_Java21.md

  - ℹ️ Mind that calling `setDaemon(false)` would throw an `IllegalArgumentException`
- - A platform or kernel thread is managed by the operating system and their creation requires a system call which is expensive, on the other hand, virtual threads are operated by the JVM and therefore it's way cheaper to instantiate them
+ - A platform or kernel thread is managed by the operating system and their creation requires a system call which is expensive, on the other hand, virtual threads are operated by the JVM and therefore way cheaper to instantiate
- - Leveraging `Executors.netWorkStealing()` can improve virtual threads performance since work-stealing thread pools use the number of available processors as its target parallelism level, and virtual threads execute on top of kernel threads, and this last ones execute depending on available processors
+ - Leveraging `Executors.newWorkStealingPool()` can improve virtual threads performance since work-stealing thread pools use the number of available processors as its target parallelism level
  - Virtual threads have a fixed thread priority `Thread.NORM_PRIORITY` that cannot be changed

 ### Java foundations reminder